amirouche/ruse/README.md

 # ruse scheme

 > "I hear and I forget.
 I see and I remember.
-I do and I understand.
+I do and I understand."
 >
 > *Confucius*